 Within the film “The Harder They Come” written and directed by Perry Henzell and Trevor Rhone, the city plays a fundamental role in depicting the intransience of colonialism.
-Kingston embodies the features of the colonial world cut in two and this is evident if one observes the racial, political and geographical conditions presented in the film.
+Kingston embodies the features of the colonial world cut in two and this is evident if one observes the racial, political and geographical concerns present in the film.
 This follows the theory of decolonization put forward by Frantz Fanon who states that the “colonial world is a compartmentalized world.”
-The issue lies in the strategies deployed by leaders and citizens in “new” postcolonial countries: they adopted a culture of enlightenment, mirroring European government, racial, gendered outlooks, thus, they failed to adequately reconstruct and question the Eurocentric which meant their societies simply refashioned oppression and inequality.
+The issue lies in the strategies deployed by leaders and citizens in “new” postcolonial countries: they chose to adopt a culture of enlightenment, mirroring European government, racial, gendered outlooks, thus, they failed to adequately reconstruct and question the Eurocentric which meant their societies simply refashioned oppression and inequality.
 These nationalist approaches lead to instances witnessed in the film where there basically exists an invisible boundary with the colonizers’ privileged off springs on one end and the common folk on another, experiencing the city in antithetical ways.
 It is through this divergent postcolonial landscape that the status quo of the society in the film is maintained.

 The “downtown” environment lacks the many commodities that the “uptown” areas enjoy.
 This sharp contrast is made when the camera cuts to a scene of the Riverton Dump, immediately following the footage of the suburban landscape.
 The multitude of garbage and flies seem endless as the johncrows (vultures) fly overhead.
 Like the vulture, the poor people are mere scavengers digging their way through the waste in the hopes of finding some marvelous trash left-over by the more fortunate.
 Ivan looks on in sadness and realizes there are “many rivers to cross” before he can reach the other side where the grass is always greener.
-The footage also extends to the derelict houses of shantytown where the structures are built haphazardly and seem less sturdy; there are no steel fences or concrete walls but zinc and board all round.
-Residences are often marked by zinc enclosures bearing paint that read “don’t piss or urine at this gate, people are living here.”
+The footage also extends to the derelict houses of shantytown where the structures are built haphazardly; there are no steel fences or concrete walls but zinc and board all round.
+Residences are often marked by zinc enclosures bearing paint that reads “don’t piss or urine at this gate, people are living here.”
 The roofs are the color of rust and rubbish covers the roadside along with carcasses of old cars.
 Even the roads are unpaved, stony and dusty.
 These shots reveal how socio-political abandonment fuels communal abandonment; the respect for property is diminished in such disorganized infrastructures that lack basic amenities.
-They are the seemingly the “wretched of the earth”, living in “a disreputable place inhabited by disreputable people.
+They are the “wretched of the earth”, living in “a disreputable place inhabited by disreputable people.
 [They] are born anywhere, anyhow.
 [They] die anywhere from anything” (Fanon, 4).

 In Kingston, the division of labour also reflects a taking up of what the colonizers left off since the black majority work for the wealthy, Eurocentric minority who often exploit them.
 The poor citizens often occupy the informal market space and are also engaged in manual-labour occupations and industrial work.
 This is exemplified in the film where black men seeking employment form a long line outside a construction site.
 A light-skinned overseer decides whether to employ or reject the men desiring work.
 Even in the hotel scene one witnesses how the black workers cater to the affluent, proudly guarding the white doors.
 As mentioned by Aggrey Brown in Color, Class, and Politics in Jamaica, a black man, with supervisory authority often “abuses his unaccustomed power in dealing with his own and toadies to the white boss” (1).
 Additionally, within the movie the dispossessed no longer cut sugar canes but sell ganja which becomes the postcolonial crop of the village.
 The plant is cultivated by the lower-class population yet the bulk of the profit still finds its way to the bourgeoisie.
 It can be likened to a modern-day plantation with the owner on one side (Mr. Ray) and Jose along with the other traders on the next side as paradoxical free slaves.
 Within the film, not much has changed in the postcolonial city where one’s job description is dependent on colour, background and money.

 In the city of Kingston, the gap between the two worlds are also widened by the coping mechanisms employed by the lower classes.
 Whereas the postcolonial upper classes laze around in the sun at their fancy resorts, the black population, unable to copy British culture or conduct, nestle themselves in the dancehall, at the bar, at the movies or on the street corner playing dominoes.
 The latter often partake in these activities to quell their frustration and reservations.
 These behaviors date back to the colonial period where the slaves (usually at harvest time) would assemble and dance/sing in tune with African drums while the plantation owners hosted soirées.
-The entertainment centers within Kingston likely offer what Fanon states about the phenomena of dance: a “muscular orgy during which the most brutal aggressiveness and impulsive violence are channeled, transformed and spirited away” (19, 20).
+The entertainment centers within Kingston likely offer what Fanon relates about the phenomena of dance: a “muscular orgy during which the most brutal aggressiveness and impulsive violence are channeled, transformed and spirited away” (19, 20).
 An additional boundary marker between the two worlds in “The Harder They Come” is the church.
 The film pays special attention to the presence of this social institution for while the colonizers and their descendants have the land, the slaves are mainly left with the Bible.
 The church is an epicenter which not only consoles the colony but acts as a mediator between the subjugated and the authorities.
 The disenfranchised are taught patience, forgiveness, obedience and tolerance.
 In “The Harder They Come”, one does not see the elite attending church, perhaps because they are rich and do not need God for comfort?
 The church, as articulated in Marxist philosophy, is the opium of the people; it often represses rebellion and promotes acceptance of one’s exploitation.
 Fanon asserts that “it does not call the colonized to the ways of God… [but] to the ways of the oppressor.”
 For instance, in the film, the choir sings “Jesus hear my plea” and the preacher tells the congregation that “whereas God so clothed the grass of the fields…shall he not so much more clothe you?
 Oh yea of little faith!”
 The poor folk are essentially told to be patient and wait for the “pie up in the sky”.
-Hence, religion in the film fails to encourage critical thinking about the real realities of the people along with the possible solutions that might decrease inequality and poverty.
+Hence, religion in the film fails to encourage critical thinking about the reality of the people along with the possible solutions that might assuage inequality and poverty.

 Known today as Manor Park Plaza, an area frequented by middle – upper class individuals, typically of lighter hue.